-As you accumulate interest fees, those fees will be considered part of your balance, and will therefore be factored into future interest calculations.
-These fees can build up very quickly if you’re not careful, which is why most financial experts recommend paying off your balance in full during each billing cycle in order to avoid interest altogether.
+Your card will have an interest rate, which is the amount of interest charged on the main borrower.
+There is also an Annualized Percentage Rate, known as APR, which is the interest rate expressed as the yearly cost of credit.
+As you accumulate interest, that interest will be considered part of your balance, and will be factored into future interest calculations.
+Interest can build up very quickly if you’re not careful, which is why most financial experts recommend paying off your balance in full every month.

-- Daily balance method: With this method, your interest is calculated on each individual day of the billing period.
-These interest fees may be added to your account daily, or they may be added together and applied to your balance monthly.
+- Daily balance method: Interest is calculated on each individual day of the billing period.
+The interest may be added to your account daily, or it may be added together and applied to your balance monthly.

-- Average daily balance method: This method involves your issuer averaging your balance for every day of the month, and then applying your card’s interest rate to that number.
+- Average daily balance method: The issuer averages your balance for every day of the month, and then applies your card’s interest rate to that number.

-You’ll seldom see another method of interest calculation used, but make sure to explore your card’s terms and conditions to confirm which approach you’ll be dealing with.
+You’ll seldom see another method used, but check your card’s terms and conditions to confirm which approach you’ll be dealing with.

 How are minimum payments calculated?

-Your credit card’s terms and conditions should outline how its minimum monthly payment is calculated.
-Much like APR, this may vary based on the card, but you can generally expect a minimum payment that’s somewhere between 2% and 5% of your overall account balance.
-This number will usually be rounded to the nearest dollar or $5 for the sake of simplicity.
+Your credit card’s terms and conditions should outline how the minimum monthly payment is calculated.
+It varies, but you can generally expect a minimum payment somewhere between 2% and 5% of your overall account balance.

-Your terms should outline a minimum amount due for balances that are above a certain threshold, too.
-If your balance is at least $15, for example, you may have to pay a minimum of $15, since 2% to 5% of your overall balance would be miniscule.
+Your terms should also outline a minimum amount due for balances that are below a certain threshold.
+For example, if your balance is at least $15, you may have to pay a minimum of $15, since 2% to 5% of your overall balance would be miniscule.